mourice-oduor/Spell-checker-Program/README.md

   if found it is corrected and overwritten onto that txt file.

 This program uses file handling method to open, read and write or correct contents of the txt file.

+# B) Spell-cheker Version_2:
+This Script reads a dictionary file as a parameter and determines all the words from a text file that are not included in the dictionary file.

+The program uses functions, loops, conditions, variables, lists, strings, and file input.